aptonic/dropzone4-actions/README.md

 dz.begin("Starting some task...")
 ```

-To output debug info to the Dropzone [debug console](#debug-console) you should use the Python print() function rather than the puts() function used in Ruby.
+To output debug info to the Dropzone [action debug console](#action-debug-console) you should use the Python print() function rather than the puts() function used in Ruby.

 For example: